origin-1/gulp-eslint-new/README.md

 Param type: `Object`

 Supported options include all [linting options](https://eslint.org/docs/developer-guide/nodejs-api#linting) and [autofix options](https://eslint.org/docs/developer-guide/nodejs-api#autofix) of the `ESLint` constructor.
-Additionally, the following options are supported, either to provide extra functionality to gulp-eslint-new, or for backward compatibility with [gulp-eslint](https://github.com/adametry/gulp-eslint).
+Please, refer to the ESLint documentation for information about the usage of those options.
+Check also the notes about the [Autofix Function](#autofix-function).
+Additionally, gulp-eslint-new supports the options listed below.

+#### Additional Options

-#### `options.cwd`
+##### `options.cwd`

 Type: `string`